Stoffel Vandoorne: 2015

 Vandoorne reunited with ART for 2015, as well as was considered the main title contender.
 He was partnered by 2014 Japanese Formula Three champion Nobuharu Matsushita.
 After five feature race wins, twelve podiums and four pole positions, Vandoorne took the title in Sochi, 108 points over his nearest rival Alexander Rossi.

 Vandoorne holds the record for all-time most wins, most feature race wins, most pole positions and most consecutive pole positions, most podiums, most podiums in a season, most points and most points in a single season in GP2 history, with the series being rebranded as the FIA Formula 2 Championship at the end of the following year.

 Super Formula

 On 12 February 2016, it was announced that Vandoorne would race a Honda in Super Formula for Dandelion Racing.
 He finished fourth overall, the highest ranking among Honda engine users, with two wins and one pole position at Fuji Speedway in wet conditions throughout the season.

 Formula One career

 In February 2013, Vandoorne joined McLaren's Young Driver Programme, under the tutelage of his then manager Richard Goddard, in collaboration with the team's sporting director Sam Michael and its head of communications Matt Bishop, to whom Vandoorne had been introduced in 2011 by Alex Wurz.

-In January 2014, he was announced as a third driver for McLaren F1 also taking up driving duties in the GP2 Series for ART Grand Prix.
+In January 2014, Vandoorne was announced as a third driver for McLaren F1 also taking up driving duties in the GP2 Series for ART Grand Prix.